cgianelle/datasciencecoursera/DataCleaning/DataCleaningCourseProject/README.md

    * Platform: x86_64-apple-darwin13.4.0 (64-bit)

 ## The Data
-The "data" is a database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone (Samsung Galaxy S2) with embedded inertial sensors (accelerometer and gyroscope).
+The data is a database built from the recordings of 30 subjects performing activities of daily living (ADL) while carrying a waist-mounted smartphone (Samsung Galaxy S2) with embedded inertial sensors (accelerometer and gyroscope).
 These subjects were divided into two classifications: test and training.
 30% of participants were selected to participate in the _test_ group and the other 70% were choosen for the _training_ group (so, 9 and 21 respectively).
+The "activities of daily living" that were performed are as follows:
+ 1. Walking
+ 2. Walking Upstairs
+ 3. Walking Downstairs
+ 4. Sitting
+ 5. Standing
+ 6. Laying

+The signals from the accelerometer and gyroscope were processed by applying noise filters and sampled over sliding windows of 2.56 sec with 50% overlap (128 readings/window).
+The sensor acceleration signal was separated using a Butterworth low-pass filter into two components: body acceleration and gravity.
+The gravitational force was assumed to have only low frequency components, so a filter with 0.3 Hz cutoff frequency was used.
+From the sampling windows, a vector of features (see the [CodeBook](CodeBook.md)) was obtained by calculating the variables from the time and frequency domain.
+See 'UCI_HAR_Dataset/features_info.txt' for more details.

+For the purposes of this project, only the mean and standard deviation (std) were of interest.

 ### Getting the Data
 From the Mac terminal I ran the following commands to pull the dataset: